GRIDAPPSD/pyvvo/tasks.md

 The intent of this file is to document outstanding tasks for PyVVO.
 This document is still in a draft state.

-## Monitor topology changes, update model, kill optimization
+## ~~Monitor topology changes, update model, kill optimization~~
+This is effectively complete.
+One piece that did not get implemented but can be improved on later is waiting a certain amount of time to see if a switch "recloses" before killing the optimization.
+Currently, the optimization simply gets stopped when a switch changes state.

-### Summary
+### ~~Summary~~
-When the system topology changes, PyVVO's internal model needs to be updated, and the optimization may need re-triggered.
+~~When the system topology changes, PyVVO's internal model needs to be updated, and the optimization may need re-triggered.~~

-### Details
+### ~~Details~~
-The detection of topology changes can be done via an EquipmentManager that manages all switches in the system.
+~~The detection of topology changes can be done via an EquipmentManager that manages all switches in the system.
 Maybe the update_state method simply needs augmented to call some sort of callback when equipment changes.
-Since the individual EquipmentSinglePhase objects track their state and previous state, this should be pretty simple.
+Since the individual EquipmentSinglePhase objects track their state and previous state, this should be pretty simple.~~

-Once the EquipmentManager instance has reported a change, the "master" GLMManager should go through and update the switches in PyVVO's internal model of the system.
+~~Once the EquipmentManager instance has reported a change, the "master" GLMManager should go through and update the switches in PyVVO's internal model of the system.~~

-The solution here might be to create a higher level class which takes in all the EquipmentManagers (e.g. one for regulators, one for capacitors, one for switches, etc.) and the "master" GLMManager and keeps the model updated.
-This higher level class could also report when equipment changes state for use in managing the running optimization.
+~~The solution here might be to create a higher level class which takes in all the EquipmentManagers (e.g. one for regulators, one for capacitors, one for switches, etc.) and the "master" GLMManager and keeps the model updated.
+This higher level class could also report when equipment changes state for use in managing the running optimization.~~

-The final piece here is deciding when to kill the optimization and start again.
+~~The final piece here is deciding when to kill the optimization and start again.
 Some faults will be cleared quickly, so there's no sense in immediately killing any running optimization.
-So really, this final piece is about tracking status changes over time, and if switches have not returned to their pre-event state, we need to re-trigger optimization.
+So really, this final piece is about tracking status changes over time, and if switches have not returned to their pre-event state, we need to re-trigger optimization.~~

 ## Command Tracking
 ### Summary